Thanaraklee/Exploring-and-Analyzing-Data-in-Oracle-Database/README.md

 Below are the key steps involved in the project:

-## Download and Install
+## Download and Install ( Choose according to the OS used )
-- Download Oracle Database 21c from the official Oracle website for SQL data analysis.
+- [Download](https://www.oracle.com/database/technologies/xe-downloads.html) Oracle Database 21c from the official Oracle website for SQL data analysis.
-- Download SQL Developer for working with Oracle databases.
+- [Download](https://www.oracle.com/database/sqldeveloper/technologies/download/) SQL Developer for working with Oracle databases.

 ## Setup
 - Set up an Oracle Database username and password.